perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 	- iGPU wireless (headless mode), AMD as the primary card
 	- iGPU Enabled in BIOS
 	- unfairgva=6 in the dGPU properties to have DRM (partial)
-	- Requires WhateverGreen, which has an issue with Tahoe (at least up to the current beta 5): it fails during clean install so you have to use config-macpro.plist for the installation.
-Afterwards, you can keep config-imac.plist for daily use.
+	- Requires WhateverGreen, which has an issue with Tahoe: it fails during clean install so you have to use config-macpro.plist for the installation.
+Afterwards, you can have config-imac.plist for daily use.
 	- Don't forget to rename config-imac.plist to config.plist.

 Both config.plists work for different macOS thanks to the MinKernel and MaxKernel properties of the kexts: